HalvorCappelenWik/INF102_Mandatory1/svar.md

 1. Select the closest available robots for a job.
 I.e. same as in closesStrategy.
 2. Then I arrange the backlog such that the job with the lowest distance to the available robots is first in the queue.
-3. Move available robots that are wating for a new job to the average location of executed jobs.
+3. Move available robots that are waiting for a new job to the average location of executed jobs.
    I implemented this but saw that it did not improve the performance so i commented out the code.
 4. I think the better approach would be to implement the geometric median and then move the robots according to this.
-   But did not have time to implement this sadly.
+   But did not have time to implement this.